ewynn288/kinotchi-design-system/docs/pet-state-api.md

 ## Overview

 `src/components/pet-state.tsx` provides a typed, product-agnostic semantic state layer that maps Kinotchi care states to face treatments, body motion, environment effects, accessible labels, and visual pairing guidance.
-It imports `PetSprite`, `PetKind`, and `EmotionKind` from the canonical `kinotchi.tsx` source and re-exports them — there is no duplication.
+It imports `PetSprite`, `PetKind`, and `EmotionKind` from the canonical `src/components/kinotchi.tsx` source and re-exports them — there is no duplication.

 Exported as: `@workspace/kinotchi-design-system/components/pet-state`